cjphawes/hangman-project-three/README.md

 - A simple menu rather than an input method of choosing what to select by letter, to make it more easy to navigate.
 - Allow users to have a multiple space usernames.
+- Keep a running total of how many words the user gets correct in a row.
+- Have a scoreboard that can be updated with scores.

 ---